snake-challenge/snake1/pages/data.md

 # Data

+Data is available as release artifacts at https://github.com/snake-challenge/snake1/

 ## Base

 The data (available as `base.parquet`) is adapted from the [EPI CPS Basic Monthly](https://microdata.epi.org) dataset provided by the Economic Policy Institute.